nathankot/webstub/README.md

         @body.should.be == "Hello!"
       end
     end
+  end

-Stubbing a GET request to return JSON:
+  describe "Stubbing a GET request to return JSON" do
     it "retrieves suggestions" do
       stub_request(:get, "https://example.com/suggestions?q=mu").
         to_return(json: { suggestions: ["muse"] })